Delaware Court Records

 Title 13, Chapter 19 of the Delaware state code addresses provides state guidelines on child custody decisions in the state.
 While separating parents are allowed to develop a parenting plan, priority must be given to the child’s wishes as per whom to stay with or where to stay.
 Should the parents have dissenting opinions, the court judge presiding over the divorce takes the final decision.
 The state laws allow joint custody, which could be:

-• Joint legal custody: both parents have legal rights of responsibility and decision making over the child.
+- Joint legal custody: Both parents have legal rights of responsibility and decision making over the child.

-• Joint physical custody: there is a schedule of visitation to allow the child to stay with both parents at set periods.
+- Joint physical custody: There is a schedule of visitation to allow the child to stay with both parents at set periods.

 Sole custody and joint legal custody are the most common parent plans in the state.
 Grandparents are also allowed to visit the child by law.